The rise in demand for energy-efficient homes

 The future of energy-efficient homes

-As the cost of energy remains high, the demand for energy-efficient homes looks set to increase.
-But with so many poorly insulated homes available, energy-efficient homes are likely to sell at a premium.
+As the cost of energy remains high, the demand for energy-efficient homes looks set to keep going up.
+But with so many homes being poorly insulated, the energy-efficient properties are likely to sell at a premium.

 Thankfully, new homes are being built to much higher energy-efficiency standards than in years gone by.
-In the last three months of 2022, 87% of new homes were given an EPC rating of A or B. This should help satisfy some demand for energy-efficient housing, but it won’t be enough to meet demand.
+In the first three months of 2024, 85% of new homes were given an EPC rating of A or B. This increases the supply of highly rated homes in Britain, but only by a tiny fraction.
+There’s still a long way to go.

 At Snugg, we're championing making existing homes more energy efficient.
 And with most homes in the UK having an EPC rating of D or below, there's significant room for improvement.